Singapore stock prediction (SGX): the honest numbers and why it lands near a coin flip

 My model, like most machine-learning systems applied to equities, is fundamentally a pattern-and-momentum engine.
 It looks for trends, continuation, and the statistical fingerprints of price moving in a direction and keeping moving.
 That approach works best in markets full of momentum-driven single stocks with deep domestic retail participation.
 Singapore is close to the opposite of that.

-It's a small market dominated by yield and defensives.
+It's a smaller market dominated by yield and defensives.
 A large share of SGX's weight sits in Singapore real-estate investment trusts (S-REITs) and yield-oriented, defensive blue-chips β the big local banks being the obvious examples.
 These are names people hold for the distribution, not for explosive price appreciation.
 Structurally, they're designed to be stable.
 A REIT that pays a steady, attractive yield is doing its job when it doesn't move much.
 That stability is exactly what starves a momentum model of signal.

 Many names are dual-listed or run offshore operations.
 A meaningful chunk of SGX-listed companies are dual-listed or have substantial offshore operations, so their prices react to regional and global macro forces more than to anything happening locally on the chart.
 When a stock's next move is dictated by a Fed decision, a China property headline, or a shift in regional rates, the local technical pattern my model reads becomes close to noise.
 The signal it thinks it sees is being overwritten by exogenous macro it can't observe.